itvgenomics/organpipe/README.md

 [https://doi.org/10.21203/RS.3.RS-5686696/V1](https://doi.org/10.21203/RS.3.RS-5686696/V1)

-## How to Install OrganPipe Enviroment
+## How to Install OrganPipe Environment

 ### Prerequisites
 Before installing the required software, make sure you have the following: